Operation options

 environment variable for eachkey=value

-— for specifying the path to an existing table, which has to be created outside of transactions.
+— for specifying the path to an existing table, which must be created outside of transactions.
 If this option is enabled, the complete data from the standard error stream (stderr) of all jobs (except for the aborted ones) is written to the specified table.
 That table will have the following columns:job_id

-— job identifier.part_index
+— job ID.part_index

 — data from the standard error stream.